-For large families, people can select the Family box with Dinnerly, which costs $76.06 per week and features three recipes of four servings each.
-Everyplate offers a family plan with kid-friendly recipes starting from $59.88 weekly for three recipes with four servings each.
+For large families, people can select the Dinnerly family box, which costs $76.06 per week and features three recipes of four servings each.
+EveryPlate offers a family plan with child-friendly recipes starting from $59.88 weekly for three recipes of four servings each.

-What’s the cheapest meal delivery service for single people?
+What is the cheapest meal delivery service for single people?

 How should I choose the right meal delivery service for me?

+Meal kit deliveries may help people learn to cook, discover new ingredients, and reduce food waste.
 Although there are various expensive, specialized meal kit options on the market, many affordable options are also available.